What is a Paralegal?

 How much does it cost to study to become a paralegal?

 The cost of studying to become a paralegal is much lower than university.
-Courses and paralegal qualifications range from £200 for a single unit to £1660 for a postgraduate diploma.
+Courses and paralegal qualifications range from £350 for a Level 3 single unit qualification to £1660 for a Level 7 postgraduate diploma.
 You can find a Training Centre here.

 Level 3 – Paralegal Practice